rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 ## Chaining generators

 Generators can be chained, composed, or reused in different contexts.
-You can do so by instantiating a generator as JavaBean and referring it in properties of other JavaBean-instantiated generators or specifying it as 'source' attribute like an importer.
+You can do so by instantiating a generator as JavaBean and referring it in properties of other JavaBean-instantiated generators or specifying it as `source` attribute like an importer.

 ```xml
 <!-- creates a text generator /-->